CHAPTER FIVE - GODFATHER OF THE UNDERWORLD

 “Sorry, but I don’t know what you’re talking about.”
 He wrenched his arm away from her and stepped back.

-She leaned in and put her yellow and black lips were just inches from his right ear.
+She leaned in and put her yellow and black lips just inches from his right ear.
 “Listen, White Dragon, you need to talk to the boss.
 Otherwise, I’ve been instructed to hand you over to the Claw.
 So what is it going to be?”

 He went very still.
 “I have no fucking idea what you’re talking about.
 I’m not a Shifter.”